 A super easy, fragrant and summery Ginger Peach Smoothie to start your day.
 Just blend up the peaches, banana, ginger and plant milk and you're done.
 See my tips for prepping this vegan peach smoothie ahead to make it even quicker for busy mornings!

-My Ginger Peach Smoothie is a great recipe for using overripe or bruised peaches and comes together with just four ingredients, five if you add a little maple syrup for extra sweetness although that's totally optional.
+It comes together with just four ingredients, five if you add a little maple syrup for extra sweetness although that's totally optional.

 Here's the rundown on what's going into this Ginger Peach Smoothie: